uvelichitel/vim-user-menu/README.md

    forgotten.
 2. There's no sense of disorder gradually arising, as there's no dark-area of vimrc that's growing.
+3. It's a new, more advanced level of storage of Vim code/commands.
-3. It might be cool to for a difference *select* something in Vim, rather than to invoke a keystroke-command.
+4. It might be cool to for a difference *select* something in Vim, rather than to invoke a keystroke-command.

 ## Presentations